MichaIng/DietPi-Docs/docs/install.md

     Download the **DietPi ESXi** appliance image from [dietpi.com](https://dietpi.com/#download){:class="nospellcheck"} and unzip the downloaded file to a local folder.
 It is a _7z_ archive format so you will need to install either [7zip for Windows](https://www.7-zip.org/) or other alternative tools.

-    The zip file contains a couple of files, the important is the `DietPi_ESXi-x86_64-Bullseye.ova` file which have to be uploaded to the ESXi server.
+    The archive contains a couple of files, the important one is `DietPi_ESXi-x86_64-Bullseye.ova`, which has to be uploaded to the ESXi server.

     <font size="+2">2.
 Create the Virtual Machine</font>